pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 ## [+] process of mapping

-Its mapping process can be break down into those steps:
+Its mapping process can be broken down into those steps:

 - load `iqvw64e.sys`
 - remove it's trace for additional stealthiness